Taboo-breaking Saudi films spur debate in staid kingdom

 More than 52,000 people have viewed a film commemorating victims of Jeddah's deadly 2011 floods by showing notional "corpses" wrapped in blue sheets in the worst-hit areas.

-Many Jeddah residents blamed the disaster on the government's failure to erect proper flood defenses.
+Many Jeddah residents blamed the disaster on the government's failure to erect proper flood defences.

 Countless Saudis have seen the mobile phone footage of the morality police accosting a family out shopping.
-King Abdullah later sacked the head of the religious organization dedicated to enforcing its vision of Islamic behavior.
+King Abdullah later sacked the head of the religious organisation dedicated to enforcing its vision of Islamic behaviour.

 On Twitter, an anonymous writer using the pseudonym "Mujtahidd" has amassed a huge following with a series of detailed posts about the alleged misdeeds of members of the extensive royal family.